Margaret St. Clair: Short stories

+Beginning in the late 1940s, St. Clair wrote and published, by her own count, some 130 short stories.

 St. Clair wrote that she "first tried [her] hand at detective and mystery stories, and even the so-called 'quality' stories", before finding her niche writing fantasy and science fiction for pulp magazines.
 "Unlike most pulp writers, I have no special ambitions to make the pages of the slick magazines.
 I feel that the pulps at their best touch a genuine folk tradition and have a balladic quality which the slicks lack."

-Beginning in the late 1940s, St. Clair wrote and published, by her own count, some 130 short stories.
+Her first published science fiction story, "Rocket to Limbo," appeared in the November 1946 issue of Fantastic Adventures.
+Editor Raymond A. Palmer read it in the slush pile and bought it at once.
+In an essay composed to introduce the tale, St. Clair wrote, "it seems to me that a story about people—their problems, emotions, triumphs, and failures, is a far more interesting story to read—and write [than fiction about the 'battle between worlds']...I like to write about ordinary people of the future, surrounded by gadgetry of super-science, but who, I feel sure, know no more about how the machinery works than a present-day motorist knows of the laws of thermodynamics."

 Her early output included the Oona and Jick series of eight stories published from 1947 to 1949, chronicling the comic misadventures of "housewife of the future" Oona and her devoted husband Jick.
 The stories were ostensibly set in an idealized future but cast a satirical look at post-war domestic life, with its focus on acquiring labor-saving household devices and "keeping up with the Joneses."
 St. Clair would later remark that the Oona and Jick stories "were not especially popular with fans, who were—then as now—a rather humorless bunch.
 The light tone of the stories seemed to offend readers and make them think I was making fun of them."

+"The Gardener" (Thrilling Wonder Stories, 1949) was the first of her horror stories; with its condemnation of careless tree-felling, Ramsey Campbell calls it "a seminal example of ecological science fiction."